Donovan Peoples-Jones Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Season Stats

-- Peoples-Jones has hauled in 28 balls, with a team-high 483 receiving yards plus three touchdowns.
-He has been targeted 49 times, and is averaging 32.2 yards per game.
+- Peoples-Jones has hauled in 28 catches for 483 yards, best on his team, and three touchdowns.
+He has been targeted 49 times, and averages 32.2 receiving yards per game.

 - Peoples-Jones has been the target of 10.7% (49 total) of his team's 458 passing attempts this season.

-- With two targets in the red zone this season, Peoples-Jones has been on the receiving end of 4.0% of his team's 50 red zone pass attempts.
+- Peoples-Jones (two red zone targets) has been the recipient of 4.0% of his team's 50 red zone pass attempts.

+- The Browns, who rank 19th in the NFL in points scored, have dropped back to pass 51.9% of the time while opting for the ground attack 48.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Peoples-Jones' matchup with the Steelers.